Saturday December 22nd 2018

 My mate, Charlie, was recoiling in the corner of the room and I was bent double behind the sofa, desperately trying not to be sick.
 There’s not a single thing in this world that can have that kind of effect on two 22 year old blokes, not to mention blokes nationwide, which we were a shade of at the time.

-Say what you will about Eric Dier, the pressure he was under would have consumed any man – but this team weren’t men; they were warriors, our brothers, Dads and sons, who it felt my whole life depended on.
+Say what you will about Eric Dier, the pressure he was under would have consumed any man – but this team weren’t men; they were warriors, our brothers, Dads and sons, who it felt our whole lives depended on.

 Harry Maguire and John Stones summed up how we all felt as they iconically peeled off towards the heroic Jordan Pickford – who’d just made two of the greatest saves any eyes have ever seen by the way – but not too fast as to turn toward Wilmar Barrios and his team mates to let them know passionately that it would be England, not the rough, dogged and ill-disciplined Colombia who would win this fight.